 - Length of coverage

-- The waiting period to access disability income benefits (also known as the elimination period)
+- The waiting period for disability income benefits (also known as the elimination period)

 - Offset analysis